pedrolara-boop/StashStudioSync/README.md

 The plugin has the following configurable settings:

 - **Enable Automatic Updates**: When enabled, the plugin will automatically run whenever a studio is created or updated.
 This helps keep your studios in sync with external databases without manual intervention.
+- **Dry Run Mode**: When enabled, the plugin will show what changes would be made without actually making them.
+This is useful for previewing the effects of the plugin before committing changes.

 ## Command Line Arguments